 Then, considering you’ll operate from a physical location, you can set aside about $500-$1,000 for an Office.

 Even launching the mobile app itself comes at a price.
 While Google Play charges each Android app $25, the App Store fee for app submissions is $99.

 As you work on that, you’re also going to need professional services to manage your business smoothly.
 Accounting and Incorporation for a startup cost about $500-$1,000, while continuous App Development services range between $50,000 and $100,000 per year.

 Other than that, you should have a miscellaneous budget of about $5,000-$50,000.
 That can come in handy for things like travel, conferences, business cards, equipment, hiring a web designer, etc.

 - Developing an app costs around $270,000 – but if your app design is incredibly complex, it can easily go up to $100,000.

-- The cost of development will also vary depending on the platform you want to launch it on.
+- The cost of development and maintenance will also vary depending on the platform you want to launch it on.
 Android and iOS are the most popular and least expensive, whereas Windows and BlackBerry development is costlier.